7 Common Mistakes Cabinet Makers Make When Buying Cabinet Doors

 The solution: ensure you know that the wood type and material grade you select is what you need.
 If you are not sure, contact your cabinet door supplier to double-check.

-Mistake #3: Not discussing quality expectations
+Mistake #3: Not Discussing Quality Expectations

 The problem: a lot of frustration comes from not discussing quality expectations before placing your cabinet door order.
 Many times, a 10-minute discussion about quality expectations can prevent a significant amount of order issues.